-- 6.4.1 When workers, except Field Staff, are required to work outside the normal hours of work as described in Clauses 11.1, or 11.3, they are entitled to a paid meal break of one-half $\binom{1}{2}$ hour at double their regular rates of pay as follows: - a) after completing two (2) hours of continuous work outside the normal hours' of work, - b) after the completion of each additional three and one-half (3 $^{1}/{2}$) hours of work, - c) after the completion of each three and one-half (3 1/2) hours of work when workers are scheduled to work or called into work at any time other than immediately before or following their normal hours of work. - 6.4.2 At each meal break earned, workers will receive a meal allowance of fifteen dollars (\$15.00). - 6.4.3 Where CUPE Local 15 supplies a meal, the meal allowance will not apply. - 6.4.4 Field Staff are entitled to claim the meal allowance when they are required by the employer to work in excess of ten (10) continuous hours and a further meal allowance is payable when the Field Staff worker is required by the employer to work in excess of fifteen and one-half (15 1/2)
+- 6.4.1 When workers, except Field Staff, are required to work outside the normal hours of work as described in Clauses 11.1, or 11.3, they are entitled to a paid meal break of one-half (1/2) hour at double their regular rates of pay as follows: - a) after completing two (2) hours of continuous work outside the normal hours of work, - b) after the completion of each additional three and one-half (3 $^{1}/{2}$) hours of work, - c) after the completion of each three and one-half (3 1⁄2) hours of work when workers are scheduled to work or called into work at any time other than immediately before or following their normal hours of work. - 6.4.2 Effective November 1, 2018 the meal allowance will be equal to the greater of the Employer bylaw or policy; or - a) Twenty dollars (\$20) for lunch, or: - b) Thirty dollars (\$30) for dinner - 6.4.3 Where CUPE Local 15 supplies a meal, the meal allowance will not apply. - 6.4.4 Field Staff are entitled to claim the meal allowance when they are required by the employer to work in excess of ten (10) continuous hours and a further meal allowance is payable when the Field Staff worker is required by the employer to work in excess of fifteen and one-half (15 1/2)continuous hours.
+This section does not apply when Field Staff workers choose to work in excess of their normal hours as part of their flexible work schedule. - 6.4.5 Workers will be reimbursed for actual expenses incurred in the performance of their duties.

-- continuous hours.
-This section does not apply when Field Staff workers choose to work in excess of their normal hours as part of their flexible work schedule. - 6.4.5 Workers will be reimbursed for actual expenses incurred in the performance of their duties. - 6.4.6 Expenses include, but are not limited to: - a) parking fees - b) meals, when involved in collective bargaining, arbitrations, Labour Relations Board hearings or working beyond the limits of the Metro Vancouver.
+- 6.4.6 Expenses include, but are not limited to: - a) parking fees - b) meals, when involved in collective bargaining, arbitrations, Labour Relations Board hearings or working beyond the limits of the Metro Vancouver.